A colour-banded shore plover,

 Each band returned adds another item of information, such as how far the bird has travelled and how old it lived for and may even mean an entirely new discovery.

 The New Zealand National Banding scheme works with international banding organisations to track the movement of migrating birds throughout the world.
-The New Zealand scheme keeps data on birds banded overseas but recovered in New Zealand, and vice versa.
+The scheme keeps data on birds banded overseas but recovered in New Zealand, and vice versa.

 back to top